GIXLabs/SAndC/Lab6/README.md

 1. Set up environment:
     - Arduino: [install](https://www.arduino.cc/en/software)
-    - Please install all libraries in **libs** folder (Sketch -\> Include Library -\> Add .ZIP Library)
     - Install nRF52840 board manager: [install](https://learn.adafruit.com/adafruit-feather-sense/arduino-support-setup)
     - Python 3 (3.7 or higher): [install python3](https://www.python.org/downloads/)
     - Install Python Serial Port Extension: `pip3 install pyserial`
     - Google Colab [open](https://colab.research.google.com/)
-1. Once you're done with the installation
 1. Upload the [SensorController](adafruit_nRF52840_Sense/SensorController/../Tech512-Lab6Part3-52840/SensorController/SensorController.ino) to **nRF52840**, you will see reading of the temperature sensor on the board, the data will be printed around every 0.5 seconds.
     ![serial](assets/serial_monitor.png)
 1. Uncomment **Serial.print** command from line 68-95.
 Take a screenshot of reading from all sensors on the board.
-1. **Close the Serial Monitor in Arduino studio** and run [logging.py](adafruit_nRF52840_Sense/Tech512-Lab6Part3-52840/logging.py).
+1. **Close the Serial Monitor in Arduino studio** and run [logging.py](src/logging.py).
 The software will create a csv file to logs/{currentTime}.csv and you can stop it by CTRL+C
     ![logging](assets/logging.png)
 1. Create a Colab or run [lab6.ipynb](adafruit_nRF52840_Sense/Tech512-Lab6Part3-52840/lab6.ipynb) with Jupyter.
 You can upload the csv file by drag and drop to the file menu.
     ![jupyter](assets/jupyter.png)
 1. ✏️ Plot the temperature data with time
 1. ✏️ Open-ended question: Capture the data for more than 1 minute.
 Choose the data you are interested in, plot the graph, do analyze: what do you get from the data?

-### Hint:
+    1. Hints
         1. You can collect accelerometer data and measure the number of steps the user takes within one minute
         1. You can breathe towards the nRF52840 board and get your breath temperature, breath humidity, and change in air pressure.
-(An example for cohort 4: [adds Calypso Mask M3.ppt])
         1. Analyze the levels of sound in different room or different machine (the sound of 3D printer VS the sound of laser cutter)